 Morocco debuted at the Eurovision Song Contest in 1980 and has not competed since, we don’t expect the Northern African country to compete in the contest next year either.

 Who will withdraw?

 So far there has been no indication from the 2021 Eurovision competing nations of a withdrawal.
-We expect all 39 nations who attended the 2021 Eurovision Song Contest to join the party in Italy next year.
+All 39 nations who attended the 2021 Eurovision Song Contest will be joinining the party in Italy next year.